silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/02_Previewing_Changes.md

 ## Viewing the site in draft mode

 In addition to previewing content within the CMS preview panel, it is also possible to preview the site from the 'front-end' (ie. as a visitor would see it).
 Clicking on the URL segment in the CMS will open a new window containing the page being edited.
 Code is added to the end of the URL (`stage=Stage`) which tells SilverStripe to show draft content.

-This special mode is only available to logged-in users with the relevant editing permissions and will persist for the current session, or the mode is explicitly switched back by adding `stage=Live` to the end of the URL.

-The preview mode can occasionally cause confusion for editors by continuing to show content which has been unpublished (or has not yet been published).
-If pages are showing on the site unexpectedly, view the site as a non-admin user to ensure that page visibility is as-expected.